Homebirth Midwife in Reno, NV

 CPMs do not need to be a registered nurse and are able to gain certification typically through one of two routes:

 The MEAC route meets the International Confederation of Midwives Global Education Standards, while the PEP route requires additional classes.
-If route of education is important to you, you have to ask your CPM as there is no public database.
+If your midwife's route of education is important to you, you will have to ask your CPM about their pathway as there is no public database which lists this info

 Most states in the US offer licensure for CPMs and their scope of practice is regulated at the state level.
 Nevada is not one of those states so CPMs can practice without regulation.
 In Northern Nevada, those of us who have the designation "LM" (Licensed Midwife) after our name have a midwifery license in California.
 Though uncommon, not all California Licensed Midwives are CPMs.
 The public is able to check the status of our California licenses at any time using this link and searching by last name.
 It will tell you whether a license is in good standing, or if there are disciplinary actions.

 Certified Nurse Midwives (CNM for short) are midwives who usually train and work in the hospital setting, but some work in the home or birth center setting.
 They are certified through the American Midwifery Certification Board.
-When working in the hospital setting, hospital-based CNMs can often safely care for patients that may have risk factors considered too great for a CPM or CNM practicing at home or in a birth center.
+When working in the hospital setting, hospital-based CNMs can often safely care for patients that may have risk factors considered too great for a CPM or CNM practicing out of hospital.

 CNMs are legally recognized in all 50 states.
 Their scope of practice is regulated at the state level.
 You can verify the status of a Nevada CNM's license HERE.